enr/please/README.markdown

 Directory `modules/cli/src/main/dist/conf/ops.d` contains some sample file.
 Directory `modules/acceptance-tests/src/test/ops` contains files used in tests.

-Utility methods:
+Utility methods

-other than operations definitions, in ops file you can use some utility method such as:
+Other than operations definitions, in ops file you can use some utility method such as:

 * `String date(String format)`: returns string using SimpleDateFormatter format (default: "yyyyMMddHHmm")